Eligibility and Benefits of Asylum Status

 - You are not involved with an activity that would bar you from asylum

-You cannot apply for employment authorization (work permit) at the same time you apply for asylum.
-You may apply for employment authorization if:
+You will need employment authorization to work in the United States.
+Working without authorization could jeopardize future immigration benefits.
+However, you may not apply for employment authorization at the same time you apply for asylum.
+You may apply for an employment authorization document (work permit) if:

 - No decision has been made on your application

 If you are granted asylum you may work immediately.
 Some asylees choose to obtain an Employment Authorization Card (work permit) for convenience or identification purposes, but a work permit is not necessary to work if you are an asylee.

 To apply for employment authorization, you must file a Form I-765, Application for Employment Authorization.
 There is no fee to apply for your first EAD if you have a pending asylum application or if you have been granted asylum.

 If you applied for asylum status and have not yet received a decision, you should not leave the United States without first obtaining advance parole.
 An advance parole document allows certain individuals to return to the U.S. without a visa; however, advance parole does not guarantee that you will be allowed to reenter the United States.
 If you leave the United States without first obtaining advance parole, USCIS will presume that you abandoned your asylum application.
 Traveling abroad with a pending asylum application can be risky.
 Contact an immigration attorney if your asylum application is still pending, especially if you intend to travel to the country of past persecution.

 Once granted asylum status, it will easier to obtain advance parole.
 Although you may be able to travel back to the country of past persecution, this puts you at high risk of having your asylum status revoked.
 To obtain advance parole, you must file Form I-131, Application for Travel Document.